minhdang241/minhdang241.github.io/posts/2024-05-27-DatabaseSystemConcept.md

 Glossary:
 - File == Table, which contains multiple pages.
 - Page == smallest unit of I/O operation between the DB and disk, which contains multiple disk blocks.
+  - It can contains tuples, meta-data, indexes, log records, etc
+  - Most systems do not mix page types.
+  - Some systems require a page to be self-contained.
 - Organization vs Structure:
     - Organization: high-level approach for arranging records.
     - Structure: internal layout of a specific page.